TacticsMore Basic Tactics

 (* FILL IN HERE *) Admitted.

-For a slightly more involved example, we can use discriminate to make a connection between the two different notions of equality (= and =?) on natural numbers.
+For a more useful example, we can use discriminate to make a connection between the two different notions of equality (= and =?) that we have seen for natural numbers.

 Theorem eqb_0_l : n,